Solaris

 Solaris: The Progressive Rock Visionaries

-Solaris is a Hungarian progressive rock band known for its complex instrumentals and science-fiction-inspired concept albums.
-Formed in Budapest in the early 1980s, the group achieved cult status across Europe and Japan with their 1990 album, The Martian Chronicles.
+Solaris is a Hungarian progressive rock band known for its complex compositions and fusion of electronic and symphonic elements.
+Formed in Budapest in 1981, the group gained a dedicated international following, particularly in Europe and Japan, with their instrumental virtuosity and science-fiction themed concept albums.

 Early career